DOT vs FAA

 Transportation workers, including pilots, are subject to pre-employment, random, post-accident, and reasonable-cause testing under the DOT.
 The FAA, as part of the DOT, has definitions in 14 C.F.R. § 120 describing how aviation implements DOT requirements and responds to a pilot’s positive test or test refusal.

-Most pilots with a DOT test failure find the FAA using emergency authority under 49 U.S.C. §§ 44709 and 46105(c) to REVOKE THE PILOT’S MEDICAL CERTIFICATE.
-THE FAA MAY ALSO REVOKE THE PILOT’S AIRLINE TRANSPORT CERTIFICATE.
+Most pilots with a DOT test failure find the FAA using emergency authority under 49 U.S.C. §§ 44709 and 46105(c) to revoke the pilot’s medical certification.
+The FAA may also revoke the pilot’s Airline Transport certificate and pilot ratings.

-Here’s a critical distinction most pilots without the support of a carrier misunderstand: resolving the DOT test failure under Part 40/120 should be viewed as essentially a Human Resources process.
+Here’s a critical distinction many pilots without the support of a carrier misunderstand: resolving the DOT test failure under Part 40/120 should be viewed as a Human Resources process.
 If you visited an SAP, followed treatment recommendations, and had an encouraging follow-up visit, you are eligible to have a pre-employment or return-to-work DOT test conducted under the regulation.
-But you are probably not qualified to hold an airman’s medical certificate just because you fulfilled DOT obligations under Part 49/120.
+But you may not be qualified to hold an airman’s medical certificate under the Part 67 standards even after fulfilling the obligations under DOT Part 49/120.